Oliver Travel Trailers

 California is home to 31 redwood state and national parks.
 In California, there are even three live redwood trees that you can drive through.

 One of the most humbling experiences you could ever have in nature is at the Redwood National Park.
 Coast redwood trees can potentially grow up to 300’ in height and live for 2,000 years.
-Standing among this type of natural beauty and superiority will make anyone realize just how small they are in the grand scheme of things.
+Standing among this natural beauty and superiority will make anyone realize how small they are in the grand scheme.
 Hikers and bikers love this park for its 200 miles of available trails and paths.

-There is a campsite within the park for RVs, travel trailers and tents.
-However, you could also consider the Elk Country RV Resort & Campground or the Redwood Meadows RV Resort.
+There is a campsite within the park for RVs, travel trailers, and tents.
+However, consider the Elk Country RV Resort & Campground or the Redwood Meadows RV Resort.

 Plan your adventure: Redwood National Park